rimjhimroy/Polyploid-Summer-School-Fribourg/README.md

 10-20 July
 University of Fribourg

-This is the Renku project for the Polyploid Summer School 2023 (https://events.unifr.ch/summerschool_polyploidy/en/).
+This is the Renku project for the [Polyploid Summer School 2023](https://events.unifr.ch/summerschool_polyploidy/en/).
 Renku project is basically a git repository with some bells and whistles.
 You'll find we have already created some useful things like `data` and `notebooks` directories and a `Dockerfile`.

 ## Quick Renku instructions: